chingyuatu/ILSI-Europe-Design-System-Brand-guidelines-colors-and-typography/DESIGN.md

 - Use multiples of 8px for consistent spacing (8px, 16px, 24px, 32px, 40px, 48px, etc.)
 - Maintain generous white space for clarity and sophistication
 - Organize content with clear visual hierarchy using font size and weight contrast
+- Left-align body text, center headlines when appropriate
+- Use ILSI Orange dividers to separate major sections

 ---